 Gayle Sierens is the daily news co-anchor at NBC affiliate WFLA-TV in Tampa, Fla.
 She began her career in sports broadcasting as a weekend reporter and then weekday sports anchor.
 Sierens was honored with a Florida Emmy for sports reporting in 1984.
 She also became a freelance play-by-play announcer for ESPN.
 While with NBC Sports, she did play-by-play for a 1987 NFL game between the Seattle Seahawks and Kansas City Chiefs – and still holds the distinction of being the only woman to do play-by-play for a regular season NFL game.
 At WFLA, she transitioned from sportscaster to news anchor in the mid-1980s and won an Emmy for news reporting in 1991.
 Prior to joining WFLA-TV, Sierens was with WFSU-TV in Tallahassee, Fla.
 She is a graduate of Florida State University.

-Michael Tackett is managing editor of the Washington bureau for Bloomberg News, helping to oversee 250 reporters and editors in the nation's capital.
+Michael Tackett is deputy political editor for The New York Times and based in Washington.
+Before accepting the position in late 2013, he was managing editor of the Washington bureau for Bloomberg News, helping to oversee 250 reporters and editors in the nation's capital.
 Before joining Bloomberg in 2008, Tackett was Washington bureau chief for the Chicago Tribune, where he spent 28 years as a reporter, assistant city editor, national correspondent and political writer.
 He directed coverage of the rise of Barack Obama.
 He previously served at national editor for U.S. News & World Report.
 Tackett is a recipient of the White House Correspondents Association Award for National Reporting for a series on the influence of lobbyists.
 He is a graduate of Indiana University.
-His wife, Julie Carey of NBC4 in Washington, D.C., also is a School of Communications Advisory Board member.
+His wife, Julie Carey of NBC4 in Washington, also is a School of Communications Advisory Board member.